 I remember seeing “Thriller” on TV with my family.
 It was an event… we all sat around the TV. […] I miss that immersive experience.
 Now, people only listen to a few seconds of a song on their iPods, they don’t really invest in a whole album.
 It’s all about the single and the hype, it’s so much that gets between the music and the artist and the fans.

 There’s at least one still here of Prince in Purple Rain (1984).
 Upon BEYONCÉ’s release, he came up quite a bit in relation to both “No Angel” and “Blow,” since Beyoncé sings most of the former in falsetto and the latter sounds like one of his songs.
-(During the Formation World Tour in 2016, she performed a mashup of “Blow” and “Nasty Girl,” the most well-known song by his protégée group, Vanity 6.)
+(During the Formation World Tour in 2016, she performed a mashup of “Blow” and “Nasty Girl,” the best-known song by his protégée group, Vanity 6.)

 There were two findings that elicited audible gasps from me.
 The first is the Spice World (1997) poster, which is on-brand in terms of BEYONCÉ’s “girl power” messaging.
 The second is this promo photo from Britney Spears’s Onyx Hotel Tour, which promoted her equivalent horny album, In the Zone (2003).
 It shares vibes with “Partition,” since Britney is dripping in diamonds and posing with a ribbon, but BEYONCÉ was also in part about the darker, more destructive side of fame, and Britney is often considered the poster girl for exactly that.
 “Pretty Hurts” was inspired by the “sacrifices [Beyoncé] made as a kid, all of the time that [she] lost being on the road and the studios as a child.”
 That sacrifice is framed through beauty pageants, which both Beyoncé and Britney—who has herself been working since childhood—participated in.
 There’s also “Haunted” (including “Ghost”), which is about the “crazy madness” of the music industry.
 It’s interesting that Beyoncé would grab a photo from the Britney era that was cut short by a serious knee injury and her marriage to Kevin Federline, the fallout from which we’re still talking about.
 I’d love to hear what you think, and in the meantime will go finish my draft. ●